JiaweiZhuang/old_cloud_GC/README.md

 Use any name you like for that KeyPair, click on "Download Key Pair", and finally click on "Launch Instances".

-(for the next time, you can simply select "Choose and existing Key Pair" and launch)
+(for the next time, you can simply select "Choose an existing Key Pair" and launch)

 <img src="img/7.png" width="480">